 “Let’s hike some more.”

 We continued on, marveling at each pool until finally reaching the waterfall.
-As the water cascaded down in a torrent of sound, we gazed with dropped draws.
+As the water cascaded down in a torrent of sound, we gazed with dropped jaws.
 What a beautiful site to behold!
 This waterfall cut through the jungle like a razor.
 I couldn’t get over how intense and wonderful it looked.

 We wandered around the top of the fenced-in waterfall, wading through pools and crossing rickety walkways.
 I was struck at how few people there were compared with below.
 Though the pools below were filled with people, barely a fraction of them came up to enjoy the view.